lxmrc/lxmrc.github.io/_posts/2020-11-26-self-hosting-everything.md

 ---
 layout: post
-title: Self-Hosting Everything
+title: Self-hosting Everything
 description: In which I make deploying a Rails app more complicated on purpose.
 date: 2020-11-26 11:04 +1100
 ---
 I recently finished reading [Active Rails by Ryan Bigg](https://activerails.com).
 The final chapter covers setting up continuous integration with GitHub Actions and deploying the application to Heroku, but having deployed a couple of Rails apps to Heroku before I decided this time around to try deploying to my own server with Capistrano.

-Before long I was also setting up a self-hosted S3 bucket with [MinIO](https://min.io), running CI pipelines on my own server with [GitLab Runner](https://docs.gitlab.com/runner) and writing a Dockerfile to optimise the process.
+Before long I was also setting up a self-hosted S3 bucket with MinIO, running CI pipelines on my own server with GitLab and writing a Dockerfile to optimise the process.
 Why?
 I thought it would be interesting and that I would learn a lot.
-(I was right.)

 I'm not sure if this would be useful to anyone else but in the interest of [creating "learning exhaust"](https://www.swyx.io/learn-in-public), here is how I did all of that.
-This isn't exactly a step-by-step guide, more of a personal retrospective for my own benefit; if you do want to try it yourself there is a list of all the resources I used at the end of this article.
+This isn't exactly a step-by-step guide, more of a personal retrospective for my own benefit; if you do want to try any of this yourself there is a list of all the resources I used at the end of this article.

 1. [Deploying with Capistrano](#deploying-with-capistrano)
 1. [Self-hosted object storage with MinIO](#self-hosted-object-storage-with-minio)